Judge blocks bid to stop Chevron Brazil operations

 Chevron owns 52 percent of the Frade field, Brazil's state-led oil company Petrobras owns 30 percent and a Japanese group led by Inpex Corp and Sojitz Corp owns 18 percent.

 On Monday, Chevron said it found a leak in the Roncador field owned and operated by Petrobras.
-The field, Brazil's No.2 producing field, is adjacent to Frade and produces 284,000 barrels of oil and natural gas equivalent a day.
+The field, Brazil's No. 2 producing field, is adjacent to Frade and has output of 284,000 barrels of oil and natural gas equivalent a day.

 That's more than four times the 62,500 barrels a day Frade was producing before it was shut down and more than 10 percent of Brazil's total output of 2.63 million barrels a day.